xaur/decred-news/journal-template.md

 This is issue {number} of Decred Journal.
 Index of all issues, mirrors, and translations is available [here](https://xaur.github.io/decred-news/).

 Most information from third parties is relayed directly from source after a minimal sanity check.
-The authors of Decred Journal have no ability to verify all claims.
+The authors of the Decred Journal have no ability to verify all claims.
 Please beware of scams and do your own research.

 Your [feedback](https://github.com/xaur/decred-news/blob/docs/contributing.md#feedback) and [contributions](https://github.com/xaur/decred-news/blob/docs/contributing.md) are always welcome.